-- Events involving visitors with collections or collections-related activities - from baking in a historic kitchen to a drawing table for children
+- Events and activities which engage visitors with collections – for example, baking in a historic kitchen or a drawing table for children

 - Immersive experiences such as period rooms

-Simple is best with interpretation, most of the time.
-Sometimes far more work goes into a 'simple' display than a high-tech experience.
-Factor in wear and tear, ongoing running and repair, including such costs in your budget, even for permanent displays.
+When it comes to interpretation, simplicity is usually best.
+Sometimes far more work goes into a ‘simple’ display than a high-tech experience.
+Factor in wear and tear, ongoing running, and repair.
+Make sure to include these costs in your budget.

 Start by asking yourself: what do my visitors want?

 Good interpretation communicates a message by understanding the ways we learn and matching them with a recognised set of learning outcomes.

 When setting out your desired learning outcomes, keep these questions in mind: